manicprone/lucagen/src/logic/README.md

 //
 // + The World data is a copy per each Dot (their own perception)
 //
-// + But, the Dot data is shared by reference (to affect each other)
+// + The Dot data is shared by reference (to affect each other)
 //
 // -----------------------------------------------------------------------------
 //